Lyttelton Harbour: Lyttelton port

+In the 1970s the port was chosen as one of the main ports in the South Island to be dredged and upgraded for containerisation, with the container facility opening in 1977, the centenary of the initial opening.

+In 1988, the Port Companies Act created the Lyttelton Port Company, which took over the Port’s commercial role including the land, assets and facilities.

+Substantial quantities of South Island coal have been shipped from this port for the past 100 years.
+The port facilities have provided for LP gas and petrol for the past 50 years.
+Based on quantities of materials shipped in or out, it is the primary port for energy shipments in the South Island.

+A regular port of call for cruise ships, the port opened a new purpose built pier in November 2020, able to handle the largest modern ships.

 Geography

 Lyttelton Harbour / Whakaraupō was formed by erosion of the Banks Peninsula Volcano, which was active during the late Miocene from eruptive centres in both Lyttelton and Akaroa harbours.
 As the volcano eroded, the calderas formed by the eruptions were flooded, forming both of the main harbours on the Peninsula.
 The harbour shares a common entrance with adjacent Port Levy / Koukourarata about 2 nmi wide, between Awaroa / Godley Head and Baleine Point, with Te Piaka / Adderley Head set back slightly.
 The entrance lies 2.5 nmi from Sumner beach at the south east end of the sandy beaches of Pegasus Bay.
 From the entrance the harbour runs in West-South-West direction for 7 nmi with the port of Lyttelton being 4 nmi up the harbour from the heads, lies on the northern shore.
 Between the heads the harbour is 8 fathom deep which gradually reduces to 3.5 fathom in the vicinity of Lyttelton port.
 The bottom of mostly soft mud and the only significant navigation hazard between the heads and the port is Parson Rock, a detached submerged rock pinnacle, which is marked, on the south side of the harbour about 200 metres north of Ripapa Island.
 The shipping channel has been dredged so the port can cope with larger container ships.

 The prevailing winds in Lyttelton Harbour are from the north-east and south-west.
 South-west gales can be very violent and have been known to drive ships at anchor ashore from as early as 1851.
 In October 2000, 32 boats were sunk and a marina destroyed in one southerly storm with sustained winds of 130 km/h.
 In strong northerly winds a heavy swell rolls up the harbour.